Crafting an annual budget is one of the most important financial aspects of a business, but often gets overlooked.

 Once the expected revenue figures are estimated, the focus can shift towards expenses.
 Here are some considerations:

 - Some costs relate directly to revenue, whether they be inventory or employee services.
-Typically, the gross margin of a business does not fluctuate substantially unless new products are developed, inventory pricing changes, or efficiencies are identified within the manufacturing process.
+Typically, the gross margin of a business does not fluctuate substantially unless new products are developed, inventory prices change, or inefficiencies are identified within the manufacturing process.
 Use this time to challenge your employees to identify cost savings related to the delivery of products or services.

-- Other expenses are fixed costs such as rent, insurance, leases, and certain other services purchased.
-These expenses may be easier to estimate; however, consideration should be made to review policies in place, especially around insurance.
-Use this time to determine if better insurance rates are available or perhaps different coverages would be more advantageous.
+- Other expenses are fixed costs such as rent, insurance, equipment leases, and certain other services purchased.
+These expenses may be easier to estimate; however, you should consider reviewing the policies in place, especially around insurance.
+Use this time to determine if better insurance rates are available or if different coverages would be more advantageous.

-- Employee compensation should always be established to be in-line with revenues and related growth in the coming year.
+- Employee compensation should always be established to be in line with revenues and related growth in the coming year.
 Many companies believe that all employees require annual raises, but if the results show a contraction in the business, then it may not be reasonable.
 Consider tying aspects of compensation to the growth of the company.
 With today’s inflationary trends, make sure you include cost of living wage increases for your employees in your budget and projections as well.

 - Along with compensation, estimating employee headcount is a critical aspect of the budgeting process.
 It is important to identify when you will need to hire, how long that hiring process takes, and what experience level would optimize the operations.